AlexanderS/rdate-initramfs/README.md

 You need to have a time server, that supports [RFC 868](https://www.rfc-editor.org/rfc/rfc868.html).
 This is **not** NTP.
-It's a simple protocol over port 37.
+It's a simple protocol over TCP port 37.
 You can check with `busybox rdate -p TIMESERVER`, if your server supports this protocol.
 If you want to host this server by yourself, you can use the build-in time server of inetd` or `xinetd`.

 ## Usage